framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ===
 This section documents every public method in FW/1's core file.

-These methods are callable from outside the framework and are intended to be used with controllers, layouts and views or may be intended to be overridden in you `Application.cfc`.
+These methods are callable from outside the framework and are intended to be used with controllers, layouts and views or may be intended to be overridden in your `Application.cfc`.
 Technically, methods in FW/1 do not need to be `public` to be called from within layouts, views or `Application.cfc` but for the most part, the convention is: if it's `public`, it's documented and guaranteed to remain part of the API; if it's `private`, whilst it may be called within layouts, views and `Application.cfc` it is not recommended.

 ### public void function abortController()